trimstray/mkchain/README.md

   Options:
         --help        show this message
-        --debug       displays information on the screen (debug mode) -i, --in          add certificates to merge (certificate file, multiple files or directory with ssl certificates) -o, --out         saves the result (chain) to file (default path: sslmerge/chains/) --with-root   add root certificate to the certificate chain
+        --debug       displays information on the screen (debug mode) -i, --in          add certificates to merge (file, multiple files or directory with ssl certificates) -o, --out         saves the result (chain) to a file --with-root   add root certificate to certificates chain
 ```

+  > `-o|--out` - without this param `sslmerge` save output chain to `sslmerge/chains/` directory.

 ## How it works